Francis Harold Brown: Research in Turkana

 Brown worked to map sedimentary sequences in a number of neighboring countries including Kenya, Tanzania, Uganda, and Libya, and while studying geology in these different regions Brown observed that some volcanic tuffs were spread over vast geographic distances.
 In the course of his work Brown came to learn numerous East African languages including Swahili, Kikuyu, Amharic, Turkana and Daasanach.
 Brown was also an expert in the botany and history of the region.

 At the request of paleoanthropologist Richard Leakey, Brown began collaborating closely with Richard, Meave Leakey, and geochemist Ian McDougall to date volcanic ash layers in sedimentary sequences in the Turkana Basin.
 Brown initially worked on the fossil-rich northeastern portions of the lake, and his work resolved difficulties that had arisen in the interpretation of sediments at Koobi Fora.
 The project of systematically mapping ash layers and documenting their chronology was conducted in collaboration with geochemist Thure Cerling.
 Brown's efforts helped to date important hominin fossils including the Australopithecus "Lucy", Turkana Boy, and the specimen Kenyanthropus platyops.
 Because of his work Brown was presented to Queen Elizabeth II in London in 1985.

 University of Utah

-Brown became a professor of Geology and Geophysics at the University of Utah in 1971, and began to chair the department in 1988.
-Beginning in 1991, he served as Dean of the University of Utah College of Mines and Earth Sciences for 25 years.
-In 2001 the University honored Brown with the Rosenblatt Prize for Excellence.
+Brown became a professor of geology and geophysics at the University of Utah in 1971, and began to chair the department in 1988.
+Beginning in 1991, he served as dean of the University of Utah's college of mines and earth sciences for 25 years.
+In 2001 the university honored Brown with the Rosenblatt Prize for Excellence.